AIARE Level 1 Avalanche Course - Washington Avalanche Training

 A final debrief includes a knowledge quiz to test student comprehension and to give feedback to instructors on instructional tools.
 Students are encouraged and counseled on how to apply the skills learned and told that no course can fully guarantee safety, either during or after course completion.

-- Describe a basic framework for making decisions in avalanche terrain.
+- Develop a plan for travel in avalanche terrain.

 Instructional Sessions